CLooG: CLooG

 4.2 Requirements

-4.2.1 PolyLib (mandatory)
+4.2.1 PolyLib (optional)

 The PolyLib default installation is /usr/local.
 This directory may not be inside your library path.
 To fix the problem, the user should set